Dateline: Wroclaw, Poland

 The truth is, even many of us who travel a lot have spent very little time thinking about obtaining visas in advance.
 I have been seeing just how hard it is to obtain some visas as I have dedicated myself to traveling without my US passport lately.

 If you’re curious what it’s like to travel on a Tier B passport, you’ve come to the right place.
 Not a week goes by that I don’t find myself poring over the latest visa-free travel maps for citizens of countries ranging from the United Kingdom to Djibouti.
-I geek out on this stuff, and I’ve recognized a short list of countries that make it tough for all but developed world citizens to visit without a visa.
+I geek out on this stuff, and I’ve recognized a shortlist of countries that make it tough for all but developed world citizens to visit without a visa.

-There are a number of countries which offer visa-free travel primarily to Tier A passport holders.
+There are a number of countries that offer visa-free travel primarily to Tier A passport holders.
 These countries can be highly developed countries whose difficult visa policies wouldn’t surprise you, but there are also some developing countries that you might not expect to be so difficult when it comes to issuing tourist visas.

 So if you have ever wondered, “which countries could I NOT visit without my US passport?” (replace US with UK, EU, Canada, Australia, etc. as necessary), here are the answers: